radtorch/radtorch/README.md

 classifier.run()
 ```
 <small>
-The above 3 lines of code will run an image classifier using VGG16 with pre-trained weights.
+The above 3 lines of code will run an image classifier using Alexnet model architecture with pre-trained weights for feature extraction and 'ridge' classifier.
 </small>

 ## See it in action